 - Speedify 0% (0 out of 3 servers tested)

-However, while ClearVPN gives you access to servers in 17 countries, other services offer far more servers.
+However, while ClearVPN gives you access to servers in 17 countries, other services offer far more servers and countries (some with 5,000+ servers).

 ClearVPN aims to be easy to set up and use, and it succeeds.
-However, some tasks require more mouse clicks than similar services.
+It is intuitive and user-friendly.
+All you have to do is log into your account, choose a server, confirm, then start browsing the web.
+That said, some tasks require more mouse clicks than similar services.

 Alternatives to ClearVPN

-ExpressVPN is well-known, popular, and somewhat expensive.
+- ExpressVPN is well-known, popular, and somewhat expensive.
 It won our Best VPN for Mac roundup and has an uncanny knack for tunneling through internet censorship.
 This one’s available for Windows, Mac, Android, iOS, Linux, FireTV, and routers.
-ExpressVPN’s most affordable plan is equivalent to $8.33/month.

-Astrill VPN, available for Windows, Mac, Android, iOS, Linux, and routers, is a fast service that offers an ad blocker and TOR-over-VPN.
-It’s not cheap, but it won our Best VPN for Netflix roundup.
-Its most affordable plan is equivalent to $10/month.
+- Astrill VPN, available for Windows, Mac, Android, iOS, Linux, and routers, is a fast service that offers an ad blocker and TOR-over-VPN.